 Approaching Kite from the east on Highway 57, you cross the Little Ohoopee River.
 The remains of a very large swimming pool stand between the river and the buildings discussed later in this post.
 Martha Claxton Hill writes: The swimming pool was called “Beeline Springs”.
 Earnest Claxton owned all of the land around the pool.
 It was a special place in its day.
-In a time when private pools were a domain of the wealthy, public pools such as this were among the most popular recreation spots of their day.
+In a time when private pools were a domain of the wealthy, public pools such as this were among the most popular recreation spots.

 Ernest Claxton’s daughter, Lynn Paul Neal penned the following remembrance in Emanuel County’s 2013 Bicentennial Celebration Book.
-Thanks to Mary Ann Smith for bringing it to my attention and procuring permission from Mrs. Neal to share it here.
+Thanks to Mary Ann Smith for bringing it to my attention and procuring permission from Mrs. Neal to share it here:

 Many public pools featured skating rinks, bowling alleys and/or restaurant, but this structure is too small to have been either of those.
 And Martha Claxton Hill notes that it was not here when the pool was open.
 Grady C. Riner writes: That block building was built years after the pool was grown over and broken.
-It was built as a juke joint ( in todays words a bar) It had the juke box for music and dancing.
+It was built as a juke joint ( in today’s words a bar).
+It had the juke box for music and dancing.
 After it was closed as a juke joint it was used as a house.
 My aunt lived in it for years with her two young boys.

 A shed-sized structure is located just to the left of the larger building.